Role management

 • Permission change

-• An organization administrator creates a new workspace role named dashboard no-access.
-This role has no create (edit) or view permissions for the dashboard module, as shown in the following figure.
+• An Organization Administrator creates a new workspace role named No Dashboard Permission.
+This role does not have New (Edit) or View permissions for the dashboard module.

 image.png